‘I can’t get through the world without recognizing that race and sex influence everything I do in my life.’ Faith Ringgold

 A vital figure in the canon of American art, Ringgold has also written a much-read autobiography We Flew Over the Bridge (1995): ‘I have always wanted to tell my story, or, more to the point, my side of the story.’

 A partnership with MATCHESFASHION.COM brings a series of activations in London and New York to celebrate Ringgold’s Serpentine exhibition.
-These include an in-conversation between the artist and Serpentine Artistic Director Hans Ulrich Obrist at MATCHESFASHION5 Carlos Place residency at Frieze New York which can be viewed here, and a Faith Ringgold Reading Room at 5 Carlos Place, London W1, showcasing books and music that have inspired the artist, open to the public throughout June.
+These include an in-conversation between the artist and Serpentine Artistic Director Hans Ulrich Obrist at MATCHESFASHION.COM 5 Carlos Place residency at Frieze New York which can be viewed here, a Faith Ringgold Reading Room at 5 Carlos Place, London W1, showcasing books and music that have inspired the artist, open to the public throughout June, and Faith Ringgold will present Musical Matches: An Evening Of Jazz With Faith Ringgold at 5 Carlos Place on 7 June.
 For more information on these events please visit MATCHESFASHION.COM.